Sleeping Beauty: Variations

 The princess's name has varied from one adaptation to the other.
 In Sun, Moon, and Talia, she is named Talia (Sun and Moon being her twin children).
 She has no name in Perrault's story but her daughter is called "Aurore".
-The Brothers Grimm named her "Briar Rose" in their 1812 collection.
+The Brothers Grimm named her "Briar Rose" in their first collection.
 However, some translations of the Grimms' tale give the princess the name "Rosamond".
-Tchaikovsky's ballet and Disney's version named her Princess Aurora; however, in the Disney version, she is also called "Briar Rose" in her childhood, when she is being raised incognito by the good fairies.
+Tchaikovsky's ballet and Disney's version named her Aurora; however, in the Disney version, she is also called "Briar Rose" in her childhood, when she is being raised incognito by the good fairies.

 Besides Sun, Moon, and Talia, Basile included another variant of this Aarne-Thompson type, The Young Slave, in his book, The Pentamerone.
 The Grimms also included a second, more distantly related one titled The Glass Coffin.

-Italo Calvino included a variant in Italian Folktales.
+Italo Calvino included a variant in Italian Folktales, "Sleeping Beauty and Her Children".
 In his version, the cause of the princess's sleep is a wish by her mother.
 As in Pentamerone, the prince rapes her in her sleep and her children are born.
 Calvino retains the element that the woman who tries to kill the children is the king's mother, not his wife, but adds that she does not want to eat them herself, and instead serves them to the king.
 His version came from Calabria, but he noted that all Italian versions closely followed Basile's.

 In his More English Fairy Tales, Joseph Jacobs noted that the figure of the Sleeping Beauty was in common between this tale and the Romani tale The King of England and his Three Sons.

 The hostility of the king's mother to his new bride is repeated in the fairy tale The Six Swans, and also features in The Twelve Wild Ducks, where the mother is modified to be the king's stepmother.
 However, these tales omit the attempted cannibalism.

 Russian Romantic writer Vasily Zhukovsky wrote a versified work based on the theme of the princess cursed into a long sleep in his poem "Спящая царевна" (The Sleeping Tsarevna|"The Sleeping Tsarevna"), published in 1832.